 Using a teleportation scroll costs 1 SP per usage.

 You have a maximum capacity of 10 SP when you start the game.
-However, every 15 levels your character will be able to hold 1 SP more, up to 15.
+However, every 15 levels your character will be able to hold 1 SP more, up to a maximum 15 soul points.